JohnnyBeProgramming/deploy-cloud-app/README.md

 ## Building, publishing and deploying the sample app

 This repository includes a simple React `app` with a backing python `api` that we use to test the CI/CD pipeline steps.
-The app is packaged into a `helm` chart, and deployed to Kubernetes.
+The app is packaged into a `helm` chart, container images are pushed to a registry, and then deployed to Kubernetes.

 We include following sample pipeline steps to:
  - `./build` - container images (either locally or remote)